Relevant Projects and Research

 In wave energy considerable progress has been made and continues to be made in the development of cost-effective power take off systems (PTOs) which utilise permanent magnets.
 However, these subsystems have many moving parts and require regular maintenance meaning that they can be highly complex and costly.
 Alternatives such as Dielectric Elastomer Generators (DEGs) and Triboelectric Nanogenerators (TENGs) provide the potential to reduce the mass, volume and cost associated with a traditional PTO.
 These solutions can eliminate the need for a separate PTO with the power conversion function being integrated into the WEC structure; or incorporated into existing WECs.

 The full technical paper is available to access on the right.
-For further information on this subject, please contact Norman Morrison.
+For further information on this subject, please contact Jonathan Hodges at Wave Energy Scotland.

 Project Keywords: Power Take-Off, Generator, Dielectric Elastomer Generator